betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 ### Security

-We are not security experts and the content of this subsection is meant to make the reader cognizant that all CI/CD has security concerns and that reuse of CI/CD components can exacerbate these concerns.
-For example, if you self-host CI/CD runners then you should note that the pipelines will physically run on your system.
+We are not security experts, and the content of this subsection is meant to make the reader cognizant that all CI/CD has security concerns and that reuse of CI/CD components can exacerbate these concerns.
+For example, if you self-host CI/CD runners, then you should note that the pipelines will physically run on your system.
 This means that maliciously written pipeline components could conceivably access parts of your system.
-Even if you only run on a CI/CD provider's hardware, the fact that pipelines often have elevated permissions means that the pipeline may do potentially destructive actions (e.g., deleting files, locking you out of websites, introducing malware into the code).
-If you reuse components you may potentially spread infections.
+Even if you run only on a CI/CD provider's hardware, the fact that pipelines often have elevated permissions means that the pipeline may do potentially destructive actions (e.g., deleting files, locking you out of websites, introducing malware into the code).
+If you reuse components, you may potentially spread infections.

 Generally speaking, best practices related to security in an MPCI/CD setting
 include: